sazare/cheaplogic/README.md

  Key concepts: axioms x model matrix, mgu vector is a model.

 2. Resolution
- A proof system based on resolution principle.
+ A simple prover based on resolution principle.
- This code is made from scrach.
+ Intended to get all proofs from given axioms.